Crater of Diamonds State Park Arkansas Big Payday for Lucky Teen

 Is it Easy to Find a Diamond at the Arkansas Crater of Diamonds State Park?

-Before you call your travel agent and book a trip to Arkansas, it’s a good idea to learn more about how viable it is to look for valuable gems in the Crater of Diamonds State Park.
+Before you call your travel agent and book a trip to Arkansas — it’s a good idea to learn more about how viable it is to look for valuable gems in the Crater of Diamonds State Park.
 The good news is that many people do find diamonds when they’re in Arkansas.
-The bad news is that most of the findings at the Arkansas Crater of Diamonds State Park are too small to be noteworthy.
+The bad news is that most of the findings at the Crater of Diamonds State Park are too small to be noteworthy.

 Since January 1, visitors to the Arkansas tourist attraction have registered a total of 97 diamonds.
 This averages out to roughly nine diamonds a week.
-Of those 97, the Arkansas Crater of Diamonds State Park has only authenticated four as being larger than one carat.
+Of those 97, the Crater of Diamonds State Park has only authenticated four as being larger than one carat.

-In total, the weight of everything collected so far at the Crater of Diamonds State Park in 2017 is only 26.84 carats.
+In total, the weight of everything collected so far in 2017 is only 26.84 carats.
 That’s certainly nothing to scoff at, but you’d still need to have a lot of patience and some luck to find anything that would be worth enough to cover the expense of traveling to Arkansas.
 This is especially true when you consider that the condition of each diamond can drastically alter its value.

-Superman’s Diamond attained from the Arkansas Crater of Diamonds State Park hasn’t been appraised yet, and Kalel may not want it to be because he plans to keep it.
+Superman’s Diamond hasn’t been appraised yet, and Kalel may not want it to be because he plans to keep it.
 It’s probably not going to come close to the value of America’s largest found diamond, which weighed in at 40.23 carats.
 However, Kalel’s 7.44 carat gem will be among the most valuable of all of the diamonds found to date at the Arkansas Crater of Diamonds State Park.

 [Featured Image by Waymon Cox/Fotolia/AP Images]